JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - Bassbreaker: Problem with FX Loop Hum "first run (2017) has a faulty effects loop - both heads and combos ..
 Any Fender repair will fix the loop with a factor kit, at no charge to you. the fix is quick and at no charge to the consumer. ... the updated ones will have a plastic fx send jack, if it's all metal it has not been updated! "
 - Bassbreaker: "If you need an amp that is squeaky squeaky clean for fuzz, od, distortion, you might want to look somewhere else.  ...
 It is a real rock and roll amplifier.
 Its single ended so you can drive it really hard, ... but you will have to master the art of manipulating the guitars volume and tone controls to regulate the amount of gain that you want from the amplifier.
 I love playing in that fashion.
 I think its liberating going with just a single cable right into an amplifier like this that is really cooking and make it through that show.  " [From Some Love for the Fender Bassbreaker 007](https://youtu.be/sSFWjAnkd5A?t=442)
 - Bassbreaker: "To sound bigger with this amp, put the volume at 3 o'clock, the gain at the minimum and use a good fuzz or overdrive pedal for your dirt. "  Thats a good tip for a lot of amps.
 Volume high, gain low, boosts in front
+- swap tubes with a hot mod (which is like 2 tubes) Hot mods for big tube amps : soldano made one in the 80s, legendary tones makes one Michael Nielsen reviewed, and George lynch makes one called lynch mod